matthewc0913/sep11-freedom-project/blog/entry02.md

 ## Content

 ### Learning my tool
 In the past month I have been learning my tool **Vidcode.** How I did this is by thinkering on [Vidcode](https://www.vidcode.com/project/intro).
+I was working on how can I use

 ### FP goal for Winter break
 My goal is to continue learning Videcode and work on a project that has a button and when you click the button a image show up with a black and white fliter on it.
 How i will do this is set curtain days to work on this project.
 And the rest will be having fun with my family.